The word Protein stems from the Greek word ‘Protos’, which means ‘first’.

 Like I said earlier, shakes are the easiest way to get your protein every day.

 If you hate cooking a meal, or you are traveling all day and do not want to eat junk, just carry a shaker water bottle with you.
 Throw in some water, a scoop of protein shake and you are all set.
+And if you want to make life even easier, then carrying with you a pack of protein pills will definitely help take all the inconvenience of cooking or mixing out of the way.

 However, there are a few caveats.